Cicada481/calculator/README.md

 Backspace can delete digits one at a time.

-The calculator can also be cleared typing backspace directly after any equals sign.
+The calculator can also be cleared by typing backspace directly after any equals sign.